resero-labs/docker-utils/README.md

 1) Create a docker directory tree at the root of the project

     In this directory tree there should be one sub-directory for each unique docker container type that is desired.
-    Each of these directories would contain the `Dockerfile` that will be used to create the image as well as any source specific to that image.
+    Each of these sub-directories would contain the `Dockerfile` that will be used to create the image as well as any source specific to that image.
 2) Use versioneer for project versioning.